New bounds on neutrino electric millicharge from limits on neutrino magnetic moment: Bound on neutrino millicharge from the GEMMA experiment

 In case there are no observable deviations from the weak contribution to the neutrino scattering cross section it is possible to get the upper bound for the neutrino millicharge demanding that possible effect due to $q_{\nu}$ does not exceed one due to the neutrino (anomalous) magnetic moment.
 This implies that $R<1$ and from (\ref{R}) we get

-Thus, from the present GEMMA experiment data (\ref{1_T}) and (\ref{mu_bound}) the upper limit on the neutrino millicharge is set on the level $\mid q_{\nu} \mid \sim 1.5 \times 10^{-12} e_0$.
+Thus, from the present GEMMA experiment data (\ref{1_T}) and (\ref{mu_bound}) the upper limit on the neutrino millicharge is set on the level

 It is interesting to estimate the range of the neutrino millicharge that can be probed in a few years with the GEMMA-II experiment that is now in preparation and is expected to get data in 2015 .
-It is planed (for details see in \cite{Beda:2012zz}) that the effective threshold will be reduced to $T=1.5 \ keV$ and the sensitivity to the neutrino anomalous magnetic moment will be of order $1\times 10^{-11} \mu_{B}$.
+It is planed (for details see in \cite{Beda:2012zz,Beda:2013mta}) that the effective threshold will be reduced to $T=1.5 \ keV$ and the sensitivity to the neutrino anomalous magnetic moment will be at the level $1\times 10^{-11} \mu_{B}$.
 Then in case no indications for effects of new physics were observed from (\ref{q_limit}) we predict that the upper limit on the neutrino millicharge will be

-Now it is also discussed the perspectives of the GEMMA-III experiment aimed to reach the threshold $T= 400 \ eV$ and the sensitivity to $\mu^{a}_{nu}$ at the level $9\times 10^{-12} \mu_{B}$ {\footnote {Alexander Starostin, private communication.}}.
-Then, if again there were no deviations from the Standard Model cross section observed, the upper limit on the neutrino millicharge will be
+Now it is also discussed the perspectives of the GEMMA-III experiment aimed to reach the threshold $T= 350 \ eV$ and the sensitivity to $\mu_{\nu}$ at the level $9\times 10^{-12} \mu_{B}$ approximately to the year 2018 {\footnote {Vladimir Brudanin and Alexander Starostin, private communication.}}.
+Then if again there were no deviations from the Standard Model cross section observed the upper limit to the neutrino millicharge will be

-These obtained new bounds on the neutrino millicharge are more stringent than several other bounds previously discussed in literature \cite{Davidson:1991si, Babu:1992sw}.
+The obtained new bounds on the neutrino millicharge are more stringent than many other bounds previously discussed in literature \cite{Davidson:1991si, Babu:1992sw}.